Sew a Pan Protector | Madam Sew

 fold the fabric in pieces

-3. Copy the pattern on the fabric and repeat this with the other fabric piece.
+3. Copy the pattern on the fabric with a fabric marker and repeat this with the other fabric piece.
 The seam allowance (¼ inch) is included in the pattern.
 Cut both out.

 copy the pattern